yutveg/agile-notes/README.md

 <a href="#general-concepts"></a>

 # General Concepts
+- **Scrum**: A lightweight framework that adopts an AGILE approach and creates an adaptive structure for solving problems.
 - **Backlog**: A dynamically changing collection of pending tasks that are sorted by priority.
 - **Sprint Backlog**: A backlog where all tasks are planned to be done inside of a specific sprint.
 - **Timebox**: A timebox is a previously agreed period of time during which a person or a team works steadily towards completion of some goal.
 - **Defined Process Control**: Following a pre-defined process in a linear fashion to accomplish some goal.
 (Analyze, plan, execute, waterfall methodology is a real world example)
 - **Empirical Process Control**: A more fluid, adaptable process for solving problems by which experience informs us on what to do next.
+- **Sprint Goal**: The purpose or target(s) of a sprint; the desired end result.
+Not limited to material results- could include lessons or new knowledge.

 #### Types of problems
 - Simple (High certainty with business/technological requirements)